 The Firewise Program has its origins in the 1985 fire season during which 1,400 homes were destroyed making fire managers acutely

 contemporary firefighting.
 It’s also a problem that it is national in scope; in other words, wherever there are forests.
 The term “Firewise”

 was coined in the early 1990s to identify the growing knowledge that landowners could use to reduce their fire risks.
 A website by this

 name was launched in 1997 by the National Fire Program Association.

-Focused first on simply raising awareness of the potential for fires in semi-urban settings, Firewise program managers moved on
+Focused first on simply raising awareness of the potential for fires in semi-urban settings, Firewise program managers moved on quickly

 of home destruction by wildfire.

-The two greatest risks to homes during wildfires are: 1) Flammable roof, vulnerable to the embers thrown during a wildfire and,
+The two greatest risks to homes during wildfires are: 1) Flammable roof, vulnerable to the embers thrown during a wildfire and, 2)